What Is a Progesterone Test?

 Progesterone levels don’t fluctuate regularly.
 This would be determined through multiple tests.
 If the tests show that your progesterone levels don’t rise and fall on a monthly basis the way they should, you may not be ovulating or having regular periods.
 This could make it harder to get pregnant.

 Low levels of progesterone.
-This could depend on when what point in your cycle the test was done.
+This could depend on what point in your cycle the test was done.
 If the test shows a lower than normal level of progesterone, it could be because:

 - Your ovaries aren’t working the way they should, or you didn’t ovulate